 For all current students

 - Student Protection Plan.
 As a registered provider of higher education, we must publish a Student Protection Plan which sets out how continuation of study will be preserved for current and potential students.
-Download
+Download our Student Protection Plan

 - Student Charter.
 Jointly agreed with the student body, this charter sets out mutual expectations - what you can expect of the ICR, and in turn, what the ICR expects of you.
-Download
+Download our Student Charter

 For research degree students - MPhil, PhD, MD(Res)